FC Ufa: Life in the First Division

-Premier League period
+Premier League period and two relegations

+Italian singer and composer Maria Luisa Pensabene composed an anthem for Ufa in English and Italian, coinciding with the club's Russian Premier League debut.

+Ufa moved from Dynamo Stadium to Neftyanik Stadium after the latter's completed renovation in 2015.

+During the 2015–16 season, the team's head coach Igor Kolyvanov was dismissed due to unsatisfactory results, and was replaced by Yevgeny Perevertaylo on October 21, 2015.
+The change of coach helped Ufa, but in spring the team lost several decisive matches and before the last round of the league found itself in 15th place in the relegation zone, making Perevertaylo leave.
+Sergei Tomarov was appointed acting head coach for the last match, with whom Ufa managed to beat Moscow Spartak with a score of 3:1 and retain its place in the Premier League, avoiding even the relegation play-offs.

+On 4 July 2016, Ukrainian midfielder and international player Oleksandr Zinchenko was transferred from Ufa to Manchester City in England for the transfer amount of £1.7 million, becoming the first transfer of a football player to an English top club in the history of Ufa.

 At the end of the 2017–18 season, they secured 6th spot in the Russian Premier League, which qualified them for the 2018–19 UEFA Europa League due to FC Tosno, the Russian Cup winner, not applying for the UEFA license in time.

-Ufa played their first ever European game at home against Slovenian side NK Domzale.
+Ufa played their first ever European game at home against Slovenian side NK Domžale.
 The game finished in a goalless draw.
-Domzale dominated the return leg in Slovenia but Ufa didn't give up and a late goal saw them draw 1-1 and progress on away goals.
-Next was Progres Niederkorn for the Russian side, and another late goal in the return leg in Luxembourg send Ufa through 4-3 on aggregate and set them up against Scottish side Rangers in the play-off round.
-They lost 1-0 at Ibrox, and drew 1-1 at their stadium, which caused them to be eliminated from the play-off rounds of the Europa League.
-For the 2020-21 season, the club changed its colour scheme from red to purple and mint green.
+Domžale dominated the return leg in Slovenia but Ufa did not give up and a late goal saw them draw 1–1 and progress on away goals.
+Next was Progrès Niederkorn for the Russian side, and another late goal in the return leg in Luxembourg send Ufa through 4–3 on aggregate and set them up against Scottish side Rangers in the play-off round.
+They lost 1–0 at Ibrox, and drew 1–1 at their stadium, which caused them to be eliminated from the play-off rounds of the Europa League, short from entering the group stage.

+For the 2020–21 season, the club changed its colour scheme from red to purple and mint green.